 Working conditions in agriculture, Agroecology, Food systems, Alternative food movements, Agricultural transitions toward sustainability

 During my master’s thesis, I examined how to define the socioeconomic ideal of agroecology and how to evaluate it in actors’ practices.
 This socioeconomic ideal concerns issues like social equity, territorial anchoring of food systems or producers’ autonomy.
 During my PhD, I went a step further in social equity challenges by examining to what extent agroecological systems can offer good working conditions for vegetable producers and their farmworkers in the current socio-economic and political context of Belgium.
 To study this topic, I compared the working situations between agroecological, organic and conventional systems, using the food system framework.
 My results were discussed in a transition perspective towards sustainable food systems.
 To date, sociological comprehensive interviews and technico-economic appraisals have been my main tools to pursue my interdisciplinary approach.
-I am currently a postdoctoral researcher at University of California, Berkeley, in Prof. Miguel Altieri’s lab.
-I am delving into the definition of the socioeconomic dimensions of agroecology and conducting a comparative study of working situations in agroecological systems between countries of diverse continents.
+I am currently a postdoctoral researcher at University of California, Berkeley.
+First, I delved into the definition of the socioeconomic dimensions of agroecology with Prof. Miguel A. Altieri.
+I am currently conducting a comparative study of working situations in agroecological systems between countries of diverse continents with Prof. Alastair Iles.